Make this moment a Ki Moment.

 The answer is yes, if we practice.

-Sharon Eakes, a trainer and executive coach with Hope Unlimited, says in her article from The Systems Thinker (Feb.
-2008), that we can create new neural pathways through repetition.
+Sharon Eakes, a trainer and executive coach with Hope Unlimited, says that we can create new neural pathways through repetition.
 The brain never stops learning, and "like a river cutting through a valley," when we repeat a new thought pattern, physical activity, or emotional attitude, we gradually deepen the groove.
 We create a new habit.
 According to the research, just thinking about being centered in a difficult situation strengthens the new habit.

 I offer ideas about how to make centering more automatic in my book on Aikido and conflict, Unlikely Teachers.
 Here are a few examples: